Kevin-Sambuli/user-app/README.md

 ## To Run the Tests
 ### In order to run test the for the mode, views, form and urls just use the following command
-The application uses the default django unittest module to run the applications tests.
+### The application uses the default django unittest module to run the applications tests:
     python manage.py test

 ## Authentication Process